 Grumpy New Yorkers.
 Click for story (PDF).

 People go on long trips for all kinds of reasons: exploration, pilgrimage, adventure.
 Sometimes it's a drive for redemption or cleansing, as what compelled Cheryl Strayed to hike from Mexico to the Columbia River on the Pacific Crest Trail, then write her bestseller Wild about it.
 Whatever the motives, they have driven much of humanity over the millennia.

-In 1919, a young radio operator named Jay Quinby set out from New York City on Ida, a beater, 40-year-old steamer.
-The decrepit coal-fired vessel passed through the Panama Canal and picked up and dropped off a variety of cargoes at ports around the Pacific.
+In 1919, young radio operator Jay Quinby set out from New York City on Ida, a beater, ex-Austrian tramp steamer.
+The decrepit coal-fired vessel passed through the Panama Canal and picked up and dropped off all kinds of cargos at ports around the Pacific.